Carpal Tunnel Diagnosis, Treatment | Pain Management Doctors NYC

 This condition usually comes on gradually.
 You may just feel tingling in your hand to start, but eventually your hand and wrist become weaker and instead of just numb.
 The feeling may come and go until you’re not be able to shake it off.

-Your pain management doctor in NYC can help you regain the full use of your hand and fingers with a number of treatments that may include:
+Your pain management doctor in NYC can help you regain the full use of your hand and fingers with a number of treatments for carpal tunnel that may include:

 - A splint that you wear while you’re sleeping to hold your wrist in place.
 This at least can give you relief so that you can sleep.